Wodan58/Joy/README.md

 Installation
 ------------

-The [BDW garbage collector](https://github.com/ivmai/bdwgc) needs to be installed and compiled separately, although Joy can operate without.
+The [BDW garbage collector](https://github.com/ivmai/bdwgc) can be installed and used, but Joy can operate without: this is both easier and faster.
-The makefile assumes that the bdwgc directory is located below the Joy directory.
-It is not necessary to make a copy; you can create a symlink, like this: ln -s /usr/local/src/bdwgc bdwgc.